Though it should come as no surprise if you’ve been paying attention ...

 If you don't know urban fantasy is a sub-genre of fantasy but, and just MY opinion, I think it if you (the urban fantasy genre) can take elements of science fiction, the paranormal, the supernatural, and magic and ground it in the reality of cities readers are occupying you might be a little more than just a — you might be a little more than just a sub-genre.
 I mean, you range from thriller to mystery, to romance, to action...but what do I know.

 Discovering new adult and adult urban fantasy is the highlight of my reading backlog.
 I was so happy to have found books balancing all the things I loved.
-The spooky, weird and unexplainable mixed with some gore, kickassary, romance, and violence.
+It's the spooky, weird, and unexplainable mixed with some gore, kickassary, romance, and violence.

 I could go on all day about why I love urban fantasy but instead, I wanted to share a quick list of fantasy reads that I’m looking forward to reading this season.